 - Sell eBooks or insert links to your published works.
 (Amazon, Barnes, and Noble, etc.)

-- Create an online course – Link your site to a CMS learning site to teach others what you know or build one on your site using a plugin. (that’s a little more complicated) You can create a course on Udemy, Teachable, Thinkific, or other online teaching sites and link it to your website.
+- Create an online course – The easiest way to do this is to link your site to a CMS learning platform to teach others.
+You can create a course on Udemy, Teachable, Thinkific, or other online teaching sites.

 - Build membership sites using a membership plugin – Readers pay a monthly fee to view exclusive content that only members receive.